Skip to main content

 • Node versions:

 • Pantheon provides the latest 3 LTS versions of Node.js.
-Pantheon derives which one to use by looking at the engines property in package.json.
+Pantheon derives which one to use by looking at the engines property in package.json, so ensure this is set in your project’s configuration.

 • Package managers:

-• Pantheon will use npm, yarn, or pnm depending on which lock file you have present in your repository.
+• Pantheon will use npm, yarn, or pnpm depending on which lock file you have present in your repository.
 Having a lock file for more than one package manager can create unpredictable behavior.

 • Next.js sites can only run on Pantheon if the code comes from a GitHub repository.
 Eventually we will expand that capability to BitBucket and GitLab.